 Email marketing is an extremely powerful tool.
 For our in-house eCommerce brand, DermWarehouse, email is one of our top sales channels and we make sure to utilize it as often as we can.
-We have an extremely targeted audience (people who have come directly to our site searching for a specific skin care product) and we can deliver personalized messages to them based on the actions they took on our site.
+We have an extremely targeted audience (people who have come directly to our site searching for a specific skin care product) and we can deliver personalized messages to those visitors based on the actions they took on our site.

-We can send one email message to customers who placed an order recommending related products.
-We can send another email to people who added an item to their cart but didn’t check out.
+We can send one email to customers who placed an order recommending related products.
+We can send another email to those who added an item to their cart but didn’t check out.
 We can send yet another message to people who landed on a product page but never added an item to their cart.
 We can send messages to people who like a certain brand or product type with new releases, promotions, and more.
 You get the point, the possibilities are endless!

 I find email marketing fascinating and oh so powerful, especially for eCommerce where you can use it to sell, sell, sell.
 If you’re not already convinced of how important this channel is, read on for some mind blowing eCommerce email marketing statistics.